AlterMannomann/otap/otap_ddl/packages/otap_test.md

 - *p_like_view* The like expression for the views to generate tests for the given schema.
 Can also be a specific view name.
 Default is %, all views.
 Underlying objects are not limited.
 Case sensitive.
 - *p_schema* The schema to generate the view tests for.
 Default is current schema.
 - *p_title_prefix* An optional title prefix for group and test names.
 Limited to 10 chars.
 - *p_show_header* Used to surpress header comments, init, count and finish section.
 Default 1 will contain all sections, otherwise skipped.
 - *p_excl_sysgen* Used to ignore system generated objects identified by SYS_ or $.
 Default 1 will ignore system generated objects, otherwise included.

+*Return* An OTAP_VIEW_RESULT_REC object as table type OTAP_VIEW_RESULT_TBL.
+## FUNCTION otap_test.generate_schema_user_test
+Generates the test script for the schema user processed.
+Provides group (users) and name (simple user checks) management.
+Limited to line size 4000 but not to rows, like DBMS_OUTPUT.
+It is up to you how you spool the content to files.

+Parameter:
+- *p_schema* The schema to generate the user test for.
+- *p_title_prefix* An optional title prefix for group and test names.
+Limited to 10 chars.
+- *p_show_header* Used to surpress header comments, init, count and finish section.
+Default 1 will contain all sections, otherwise skipped.

+*Return* An OTAP_VIEW_RESULT_REC object as table type OTAP_VIEW_RESULT_TBL.
+## FUNCTION otap_test.generate_scheduler_job_tests
+Generates the test scripts for the scheduler jobs of the given schema with the current available otap schema functions.
+Provides name (scheduler jobs) management.
+Limited to line size 4000 but not to rows, like DBMS_OUTPUT.
+It is up to you how you spool the content to files.

+Parameter:
+- *p_like_job* The like expression for the scheduler jobs to generate tests for.
+Can also be a specific scheduler job name.
+Case sensitive.
+- *p_schema* The schema to generate the scheduler job tests for.
+Default is current schema.
+- *p_title_prefix* An optional title prefix for group and test names.
+Limited to 10 chars.
+- *p_show_header* Used to surpress header comments, init, count and finish section.
+Default 1 will contain all sections, otherwise skipped.
+- *p_excl_sysgen* Used to ignore system generated objects identified by SYS_ or $.
+Default 1 will ignore system generated objects, otherwise included.

+*Return* An OTAP_VIEW_RESULT_REC object as table type OTAP_VIEW_RESULT_TBL.
+## FUNCTION otap_test.generate_related_user_tests
+Generates the simple test scripts for a user list to be processed.
+User names will only be checked for user name and open account status.
+Provides group (schema user) and name (schema user check) management.
+Limited to line size 4000 but not to rows, like DBMS_OUTPUT.
+It is up to you how you spool the content to files.

+Parameter:
+- *p_user_list* The comma separated user list to generate the simple user tests for.
+- *p_title_prefix* An optional title prefix for group and test names.
+Limited to 10 chars.
+- *p_show_header* Used to surpress header comments, init, count and finish section.
+Default 1 will contain all sections, otherwise skipped.

+*Return* An OTAP_VIEW_RESULT_REC object as table type OTAP_VIEW_RESULT_TBL.
+## FUNCTION otap_test.generate_constraint_tests
+Generates the test scripts for the constraints of a given table.
+Even if system objects are excluded, the generator will create tests for system generated NOT NULL constraints, using all parameters apart the constraint name.
+Provides group (constraints) and name (constraint type) management.
+Limited to line size 4000 but not to rows, like DBMS_OUTPUT.
+It is up to you how you spool the content to files.

+Parameter:
+- *p_table* Mandatory.
+The table name to get constraint tests for.
+Case sensitive.
+- *p_like_constraints* The like expression for the constraints to generate tests for.
+Can also be a specific constraint name.
+Case sensitive.
+- *p_schema* The schema to generate the constraint tests for.
+Default is current schema.
+- *p_title_prefix* An optional title prefix for group and test names.
+Limited to 10 chars.
+- *p_show_header* Used to surpress header comments, init, count and finish section.
+Default 1 will contain all sections, otherwise skipped.
+- *p_excl_sysgen* Used to ignore system generated objects identified by SYS_ or $.
+Default 1 will ignore system generated objects, otherwise included.

+*Return* An OTAP_VIEW_RESULT_REC object as table type OTAP_VIEW_RESULT_TBL.
+## FUNCTION otap_test.generate_index_tests
+Generates the test scripts for the indexes of a given table.
+Limited to line size 4000 but not to rows, like DBMS_OUTPUT.
+It is up to you how you spool the content to files.

+Parameter:
+- *p_table* Mandatory.
+The table name to get index tests for.
+Case sensitive.
+- *p_like_index* The like expression for the indexes to generate tests for.
+Can also be a specific index name.
+Case sensitive.
+- *p_schema* The schema to generate the index tests for.
+Default is current schema.
+- *p_title_prefix* An optional title prefix for group and test names.
+Limited to 10 chars.
+- *p_show_header* Used to surpress header comments, init, count and finish section.
+Default 1 will contain all sections, otherwise skipped.
+- *p_excl_sysgen* Used to ignore system generated objects identified by SYS_ or $.
+Default 1 will ignore system generated objects, otherwise included.

+*Return* An OTAP_VIEW_RESULT_REC object as table type OTAP_VIEW_RESULT_TBL.
+## FUNCTION otap_test.generate_type_tests
+Generates the test scripts for the types of the given schema with the current available otap schema functions.
+Provides name (types) management.
+Limited to line size 4000 but not to rows, like DBMS_OUTPUT.
+It is up to you how you spool the content to files.

+Parameter:
+- *p_like_type* The like expression for the types to generate tests for.
+Can also be a specific type name.
+Case sensitive.
+- *p_schema* The schema to generate the type tests for.
+Default is current schema.
+- *p_title_prefix* An optional title prefix for group and test names.
+Limited to 10 chars.
+- *p_show_header* Used to surpress header comments, init, count and finish section.
+Default 1 will contain all sections, otherwise skipped.
+- *p_excl_sysgen* Used to ignore system generated objects identified by SYS_ or $.
+Default 1 will ignore system generated objects, otherwise included.

+*Return* An OTAP_VIEW_RESULT_REC object as table type OTAP_VIEW_RESULT_TBL.
+## FUNCTION otap_test.generate_sequence_tests
+Generates the test scripts for the sequences of the given schema with the current available otap schema functions.
+Provides name (sequences) management.
+Limited to line size 4000 but not to rows, like DBMS_OUTPUT.
+It is up to you how you spool the content to files.

+Parameter:
+- *p_like_sequence* The like expression for the sequences to generate tests for.
+Can also be a specific sequence name.
+Case sensitive.
+- *p_schema* The schema to generate the sequence tests for.
+Default is current schema.
+- *p_title_prefix* An optional title prefix for group and test names.
+Limited to 10 chars.
+- *p_show_header* Used to surpress header comments, init, count and finish section.
+Default 1 will contain all sections, otherwise skipped.
+- *p_excl_sysgen* Used to ignore system generated objects identified by SYS_ or $.
+Default 1 will ignore system generated objects, otherwise included.